Follow TV Tropes

 It is very much par for course for Greek mythology and going by the previous game.
 Melinoë, by her own admission doesn't really remember anything about her early childhood and her family, her main evidence for the claim is an unfinished portrait (who says that it actually depicts her?), and Hecate does lay it on a bit thick with the whole "you must avenge your family" spiel.
 There is obviously something more going on there.

-Even more so when going Melinoë's most common depiction in the Greek mythology Orphic Hymns, where she is indeed depicted as daughter of Persephone, but her father is Zeus by way of performing a Bed Trick by disguising himself as Hades.
-And seeing how Supergiant Games handled Zagreus' character, if they aren't using this tale an outright plot point, there will at at least be some sort of reference to it.
+Even more so when going Melinoë's most common depiction in Greek mythology within the Orphic Hymns, where she is indeed described as the daughter of Persephone, but her father is Zeus by way of performing a Bed Trick by disguising himself as Hades.
+And seeing how Supergiant Games handled Zagreus' character and his conflicting origins in the first game, it is very likely that — if they aren't using this tale an outright plot point — there will at at least be some sort of reference to it.

 Top